 Known as “The Valley Isle,” Maui is known for sacred Lao Valley State Park, the second wettest place in Hawaii.

 An island for outdoor adventurers, especially hikers, Maui’s Haleakala National Park is a favorite destination.
-Haleakala is a 10,000-ft. shield volcano, the island’s highest peak.
+Haleakala is a 10,000-ft. a shield volcano, the island’s highest peak.

-Hikers also enjoy traversing Haleakala National Park’s Pipiwai Trail.
+Hikers, who book an air charter to Maui, also enjoy traversing Haleakala National Park’s Pipiwai Trail.
 The trail is one of the most popular places on Maui for photographs.
 The 4-mile trail takes hikers through a towering bamboo forest.
 At the half-way point, you’ll witness a spectacular view of the 185-ft.
 Makahiku Falls.
 The trail ends with a grand finale at the magnificent 400-ft.
 Waimoku Falls.

 If you prefer solitude, Maui has more than 30 miles of tranquil beaches to explore.